 Read more below

 With 10-hour battery life, a 3K display and a solid MediaTek processor, this tablet is designed for notes and drawing.
-It's a very iPad-like tablet, for less.
+It's an iPad-like tablet, for less.
 The standard display is cheapest, but the anti-glare matte finish version is better for drawing.

 Read more below

-The XPPen Magic Drawing Pad is an Android tablet from makers of pro graphics tablets, and it's the ideal tablet with a stylus for drawing with an etched anti-glare display and a stylus that has over 16K levels of pressure for great precision.
+The XPPen Magic Drawing Pad is an Android tablet from a maker of pro graphics tablets.
+It's our top pick for drawing thanks to an etched anti-glare display and a stylus that has over 16K levels of pressure for great precision.

 Read more below